Software Law Blog Publisher The Prinz Law Office and Author Kristie Prinz

-Prior to opening her own firm, Kristie was in the licensing group of the New York-based intellectual property firm of Pennie & Edmonds LLP in Palo Alto, CA, which closed its doors in December 2003.
+Prior to opening her own firm, Kristie was in the licensing group of the highly regarded New York-based intellectual property firm of Pennie & Edmonds LLP in Palo Alto, California.
+Kristie started her legal career in Atlanta, GA.

 Kristie is licensed to practice law in the states of California and Georgia.